harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 You should definitely keep those glitches in mind when implementing it on your cluster!

 ## Recap
 Azure AD Pod Identity allows you to bind Pods to an Azure Identity that is managed outside of your cluster.
 The concept looks really promising, but there is still some work that needs to be done to make it rock solid.
-Although it’s not yet production ready — from my point of view — you should definitely watch the project and read the second part of the mini-series to see how a potential Azure Key Vault integration in AKS can look like.
+Although it's not yet production ready — from my point of view — you should definitely watch the project and read the second part of the mini-series to see how a potential Azure Key Vault integration in AKS can look like.